matlab

 IF the folder is BIDS sub-xx files are renamed automatically

-• x = ‘n’; % crop 3D acquisitions (y/n/i, default n, use ‘i’gnore to neither crop nor rotate 3D acquistions)
+x = ‘n’; % crop 3D acquisitions (y/n/i, default n, use ‘i’gnore to neither crop nor rotate 3D acquisitions)

 Note

-updatejsonpetfile to see how the json file gets updated and checked agains DICOM tags
+updatejsonpetfile to see how the json file gets updated and checked against DICOM tags

 generic function that updates PET json file with missing PET-BIDS information, if only the jsonfile is provided, it only checks if valid (and possibly updates some fields from scalar to array)